unrealwork/atsd-use-cases/how-to/docker/README.md

   --env NAMESPACE='google' \
 ```

-Set `NOTIFY_URL` variable to a request URL where `on-error` webhook notifications will be sent, for example:
+Set `NOTIFY_URL` variable to a request URL where `on-error` webhook notifications may be sent, for example:

 ```sh
   --env NOTIFY_URL='https://host01:10443/jenkins/plugin?token=123' \
 ```

-The notification URL may include `Basic` authorization credentials, for example `https://usr:pwd@host01:10443/`.
+The notification URL may include **Basic** authorization credentials, for example `https://usr:pwd@host01:10443/`.
 SSL certificate validation is disabled by default.

 Execute the command below to launch an [ATSD Sandbox](https://github.com/axibase/dockers/tree/atsd-sandbox) container.